M-o-a-T/moat-old/doc/etcd_structure.rst

         Some human-readable name for this task.

-        Not used as an index.
+        Not to be used as an index.

+      * parent

+        The path of the node which triggered auto-creating this task.
+        If this node vanishes, the task shall be terminated (or not started).

       * summary